-The SFN is a new global organisation for florists and floral designers.
-We look at the latest science and what global leaders are doing, apply these ideas to floristry and seek out solutions.
+The SFN is a global education organisation for florists and floral designers.
+We look at the latest science and what global sustainability leaders are doing, apply these ideas to floristry and seek out solutions.

 Rita is a second-generation florist, science writer and founder of the No Floral Foam movement.
 The SFN was born out of her frustration with a system that has lost connection with its roots in celebrating nature, beauty and seasonality.